RaafeK/Pandas-Python/README.md

 To begin , download the darknet-2-classes folder.

-The cfg that I used is : darknet/cfg/yolo_2class_box11.cfg
+The cfg that I used is : darknet/cfg/yolo_2class_box11.cfg The weights I used are :[Pre trained weights can be found here] (https://drive.google.com/file/d/0B0-t7TXfMJHOYU9TaEVILUF5RHc/view?usp=sharing)

-[Pre trained weights can be found here] (https://drive.google.com/file/d/0B0-t7TXfMJHOYU9TaEVILUF5RHc/view?usp=sharing) Add these to the Darknet-2-class folder.
+Add these weights to the Darknet-2-class folder.

-If you would like to repeat the training process or get a feel of YOLO, you can download the data I collected and the annotations I labeled in images folder and labels folder.

 # To start trainig